Medicinal CBD and The Powerful State of Where it is Today

 Isolate versus Full Spectrum

-A CBD isolate is a purified, crystalline product that is generally 96-99+% CBD, derived from cannabis sativa after initial processing using CO2, ethanol, or hyrdrocarbons to predominantly isolate the CBD molecule.
+A CBD isolate is a purified, crystalline product that is generally 96-99+% CBD, derived from cannabis sativa after initial processing using CO2, ethanol, or hydrocarbons to predominantly isolate the CBD molecule.
 Alternately, a full-spectrum product refers to an extract that contains the naturally occurring spectrum of cannabinoids, terpenes, and other phytonutrients inherent within the plant.
 This combination enhances the biological activity of a full-spectrum dosage when compared to an equivalent milligram dose of CBD isolate, potentially boosting the efficacy of the dosage.

 An isolate can always be added to a full-spectrum product to standardize the dosage, and while an isolate will be pure CBD, full-spectrum can potentially contain trace amounts of THC.
 The most reputable vendors are able to produce COAs (Certificates of Analysis) from verified 3rd party testers, who use HPLC, GC-MS, and other spectroscopy techniques to test for cannabinoid levels, as well as pesticides, heavy metals, and microbial residues.
-The FDA does not recognize CBD as a supplement with medical benefits, however, and will not abide any claims to the contrary.
+The FDA does not recognize CBD as a supplement with medical benefits, however, and will not abide by any claims to the contrary.

 Unless, of course, it’s Epidiolex.